-How To Turn On iPhone 11 Personal Hotspot – SETUP GUIDE
+How To Turn On iPhone Personal Hotspot – Set-Up Guide & Tips

 How To Disconnect Personal Hotspot on iPhone

-Once you’re done using Hotspot, it is important to switch off the connection so that you don’t waste any data.
-Fortunately, switching off Hotspot on the iPhone is really simple: go to Settings > Cellular > Personal Hotspot or Settings > Personal Hotspot and toggle it off.
+Once you’re done using the iPhone’s personal hotspot, it is important to switch off the connection so that you don’t waste any data.
+Fortunately, switching off Hotspot on the iPhone is really simple:

 This will terminate the connection and disconnect any devices that are connected to your iPhone.